jupyter-book/mystmd/packages/myst-parser/README.md

-# mystjs
+# myst-parser

 MyST (Markedly Structured Text) is designed to create publication-quality documents written entirely in Markdown.
-The main use case driving the development and design of MyST is [JupyterBook](https://jupyterbook.org/), which helps you create educational online textbooks and tutorials with Jupyter Notebooks and narrative content written in MyST. `mystjs` is a javascript parser for MyST markdown that brings these capabilities into a web-native environment.
+The main use case driving the development and design of MyST is [JupyterBook](https://jupyterbook.org/), which helps you create educational online textbooks and tutorials with Jupyter Notebooks and narrative content written in MyST. `myst-parser` is a javascript parser for MyST markdown that brings these capabilities into a web-native environment.

 ## Goals